- LAST CHANCE: Baltic Risk Forum At Posidonia

-The host for the evening is David Hughes who says: “Gone are the days of average Retsina and heavy, oxidised wines.
-A new generation of young, visionary wine growers have breathed life back into old wineries with plantings of noble French varieties as well as resurrecting and perfecting stunning examples of the country’s great indigenous wines.”
+“Gone are the days of average Retsina and heavy, oxidised wines” asserts David Hughes, host for the evening, who argues that a “new generation of young, visionary wine growers have breathed life back into old wineries with plantings of noble French varieties as well as resurrecting and perfecting stunning examples of the country’s great indigenous wines.”

 The evening will feature six wines and some accompanying Greek meze.

 Tickets are priced £10 for members, £15 for non-members.

 The shipping industry suffers from a lack of gender diversity: women make up just 2% the world’s shipping workforce, with less than 1% of those women serving in executive roles.
 On top of this, within the shore-based maritime field, there is a gender pay gap of more than 45%, with female staff bonuses more than 60% less on average, according to data from the Maritime HR Association.